kittyavenue/cecs-342-lab-fortran77/README.md

 ## Deliverables

+Submit the following items through your git repository:
-Submit your `.f` source code (some compilers use `*.f77` as the file extension, which is also fine), a screenshot of a sample run and output of your program, and a text file with a writeup about your experiences with Fortran 77.
+* Your `.f` source code (some compilers use `*.f77` as the file extension, which is also fine)
+* A screenshot of a sample run and output of your program
+* A `*.txt` file with a writeup about your experiences with Fortran 77.

 Your submission must follow the following rules, *else I will not grade it and you will receive a zero for the submission*:

 * Do not use compression on your files
 * Make sure that all significant code is *commented* with your own explanations